HEALTH & WELLNESS

 Where the Vitamins Actually Come From

 Llama Naturals takes a whole-food approach: all 13 vitamins in the formula are derived directly from organic fruits and vegetables.
-The vitamins come from the food itself (spinach, broccoli, carrots, sweet potatoes, oranges, apples, strawberries, sunflower seeds, and mushrooms like shiitake and maitake, among others) rather than being synthesized and added in.
+The vitamins come from the food itself (Beets, Spinach, Carrot, Pumpkin, Tomato, Kale, Jerusalem Artichoke, Cauliflower, Broccoli, Sweet Potato, Guava**, Sesbania**, Amla**, Holy Basil**, Annato**, Lemon Peel**, Moringa**) rather than being synthesized and added in.

-Hiya uses supplemental forms of vitamins and minerals alongside an organic fruit and vegetable blend of 12 produce ingredients.
+Hiya uses supplemental forms of vitamins and minerals alongside an organic fruit and vegetable blend, which is 12 produce ingredients in total.
+The blend amounts to just 25mg per tablet, roughly the weight of a single grain of rice.
 While some of its nutrient forms are naturally occurring (like methylcobalamin for B12 and methylfolate), the vitamins are formulated separately from the produce blend rather than derived from it.

 This distinction matters to a lot of parents, and there's science behind why.
 A 2019 review in Critical Reviews in Food Science and Nutrition found that nutrients behave differently when studied in isolation versus in whole foods.
 Foods with matching chemical composition can exhibit major differences in nutrient delivery and biological function due to interactions between nutrients, the food matrix, and other food components.